-Facebook have recently made changes to the old about section which is now called an “intro.”
-This field is the first thing anyone sees when they click on your profile and has been extended.
+Facebook has recently made changes to the old about section which is now called an “intro.”
+This field is the first thing anyone sees when they click on your profile, which has been extended.
 Your work history is now more visible.
-If you would like to check what others see when they view your profile, click on the icon (three vertical dots ) just below your cover image and select “View As…”.
+If you would like to check what others see when they view your profile, click on the icon (three vertical dots) just below your cover image and select “View as…”

 Download our FREE eBook for help with your daily LinkedIn routine

 Make your dreams a reality with a professional evaluation of your career to date.